Image

 His work focuses on the inherent value of young people and their lived experience, which frames his approach to the most complex and seemingly intractable problems we face.

-After leading Future Focused Education for the past eight years, Tony has now transitioned to the Executive Director of the Instituto del Puente.
-The Instituto is the outward facing arm of the Future Focused.
-This new role is designed to help elevate the work of the organization for greater impact and policy making in the state.
+After founding and leading Future Focused Education for eight years, Tony transitioned to the Director of Instituto del Puente.
+The Instituto is the outward facing policy arm of Future Focused, helping elevate the work of the organization for greater impact and policy making in the state.

 CURRENT FOCUS

-2. Collaborating with the Future Focused pillar Directors to help them plan their work for scaling and the implications for public policy in New Mexico.
+1. Collaborating with Future Focused pillar Directors to help them plan their work for scaling and the implications for public policy in New Mexico.

-3. Convening young people, educators and other collaborators across New Mexico in the economic development and social sectors to democratize the policy making process.
+2. Convening young people, educators, and other collaborators across New Mexico in the economic development and social sectors to democratize the policy making process.

 Angelica Pantaleon